-Hazardous Waste Management Facility Permit KY8-890-008-982 applies storage capacity restrictions to the three permitted waste storage facilities at C-733, C-746-Q, and C-752-A. All three facilities have secondary containment and are permitted to store waste oils (Appendix B, Table B.1 and Figure B.1).
+Hazardous Waste Management Facility Permit KY8-890-008-982 applies storage capacity restrictions to the three permitted waste storage facilities at C-733, C-746-Q, and C-752-A. All three facilities have secondary containment and are permitted to store waste oils (Appendix B, Table B.1, and Figure B.1).
 The C-733 facility is a partially enclosed facility that has a maximum container storage capacity of 38,500 gal, a secondary containment capacity of 27,900 gal and can store all hazardous waste as listed in the permit.
 The C-746-Q facility maximum waste storage capacity is 306,240 gal, with a secondary containment capacity of 58,396 gal; C-746-Q can store all wastes listed in the permit, except for Hazardous Waste Code D001.
 No ignitable wastes can be stored at C-746-Q. The C-752-A facility has a maximum container storage capacity of 496,000 gal and a secondary containment capacity of 408,800 gal.
-All waste streams can be stored at C-752-A, except for flammable wastes with a flash point < 100°F. Ignitable wastes may be stored at C-752-A with a flashpoint between 100°F and 140°F. The permitted storage facilities are not counted as capacity because oil-filled containers stored in the permitted storage facilities are included separately in the inventory.
+All waste streams can be stored at C-752-A, except for flammable wastes with a flash point < 100°F. Ignitable wastes may be stored at C-752-A with a flashpoint between 100°F and 140°F. The permitted storage facilities are included separately in the inventory.